h4km4k/esp01s_dingdong/README.md

 # esp01s_dingdong
-Software and schematics for Sidle 6+n (should work for every bell that works with 12V) Doorbell and Dooropener.
+Software and schematics for Siedle 6+n (should work for every bell that works with 12V) Doorbell, Dooropener and morse decoder.

 The code was written almost exclusively by sschori <https://github.com/sschori/ESP01RelayModul>.
 Thank you for that.

-I just removed a memory leak and added the doorbell/opener code.
+I just removed a memory leak and added the doorbell/opener/morse code.

+I made some "security by obscurity" with hiding the settings link ;).
+To do the Setup flash the esp, powercycle it then connect to the "Relay-Modul" AP.
+Then go to <http://192.168.1.1/settings> to connect to your home wifi and set your (mdns) hostname.

+In this example the door will open for 7 seconds wenn you ring this morse code: ". . - . . -"